k1a2i3oscar/TARDIS/README.md

 For research or academic purposes.
 Not intended for clinical use.
-For researchers, any publication using this tool please cite the accompanying paper “Chuang, Adamson, Giles, A Tool for Patient Specific Prediction of Delivery Discrepancies in Machine Parameters Using Trajectory Log Files, 2020"
+For researchers, any publication using this tool please cite the accompanying paper “Chuang, K. C., Giles, W., & Adamson, J. (2021).
+A tool for patient‐specific prediction of delivery discrepancies in machine parameters using trajectory log files.
+Medical Physics, 48(3), 978-990."

+The copyrights of the software and contents are owned by Duke University and are made available for academic purposes only.
+Outside contributions to the Duke-owned code base and contents cannot be accepted unless the contributor transfers the copyright to those changes over to Duke University.
+To enter a license agreement, please contact the Duke Office of Licensing and Ventures at olvquestions@duke.edu with reference to “OLV File No. 6733” in your email.
+This software is distributed AS IS, WITHOUT ANY WARRANTY; and without the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.